icewolfz/jiMUD/docs/preferences.md

 - `Auto connect onload` This will cause the client to try and connect as soon as the client has finished loading.
 - `Auto create character` When connecting to mud and if it returns a character name, create/load character
-- `Connect to development` Connect to the developement mud.
-- `Show Script Errors` Disable any errors that triggers, aliases, or macros produces when script type.
 - `Show Lagmeter` Weather to enable the lagmeter, **note** this is not 100% correct always due to overhead variables that cant be controlled.
 - `Show character manager onload` open the character manager when the client first loads.
-- `Enable Ping for lagmeter` When text received from mud send back a GMCP ping if enabled to get a better time for the lagmeter.
-- `Enable debug` Will display debug data to the dev tool console
-- `Allow negative number for experience needed` causes the needed xp value in status display to allow to display negative when you have xp over required amt.
 - `Persistent advanced editor` causes the advanced editor to remain in memory to help speed up load times on future uses
-- `Backup save` what to save when using remote backup systems
-- `Backup load` what to load when using remote backup systems
 - `Theme` the theme for the main client window

 ## Display